Blacksmiths, Wheelwrights and Churchwardens

 ‘Meldreth’ one blacksmith and wheelwright situated at the Old Town House was very flourishing in the early part of the century before the advent of farm machinery and motor cars.
 One could usually see several horses waiting their turn to be shod and usually some children watching the sparks flying off the anvil’

 After the death of Mr Herbert Hale in 1947 came the end of one of the village’s old crafts.
 The blacksmiths and wheelwrights business was founded in 1836 by Benjamin Hale.
 His three sons followed in what was a thriving business, one could frequently see several farm horses waiting their turn to be shod and the farm wagons waiting for new iron runs to the wheels.
 The smell of horseshoes being fitted when beer was being brewed in the brewery close by, was unbelievable.
-Mr Herbert Hale, the last of the brothers had an unbroken record of 50 years as Church Clerk were the tales of the various instruments played before the old barrel organ was installed.
+Mr Herbert Hale, the last of the brothers had an unbroken record of 50 years as Church Clerk there were tales of the various instruments played before the old barrel organ was installed.

 Another interesting fact about the house and the Hale family, was in relation to the old postal business which was carried on in the room next to the Smithy by Miss H Hale ( Henrietta) and her mother Elizabeth (both unmarried).
 It was the time of Morse code for telegrams and letters brought by horse –drawn mail carts from Cambridge.
 One of the Hale brothers was the postman.